 What’s next?
-We will continue to enrich species accounts with content from Macaulay Library and eBird, and improve upon the ways in which we deliver timely and in-depth life history content.
-Revisions of species account text will be ongoing and we encourage anyone with an interest in shaping the new BNA to get involved (if they aren't already!).
-With our new capabilities, we are now able to highlight the depth and breadth of our community of contributors more than ever before.
-We hope that you are as excited as we are to redefine what a life history monograph can be.
+We will continue to work closely with the BNA Advisory committee.
+We will continue to enrich species accounts with content from Macaulay Library and eBird, and improve upon the ways that we deliver timely, in-depth life history information.
+Revisions of accounts continue and we encourage anyone with an interest in shaping these life-history accounts to get involved.
+With our ability to allow authors to edit accounts online, we are now able to highlight the depth and breadth of our community of contributors more than ever before.
+We hope that you are as excited as we are to redefine what a life-history monograph can be.

-I am a true believer in the concept of BNA, and the important role in ornithology that it serves.
-I look forward to working closely with authors on species accounts, and welcome input from both authors and the broader BNA community.
+We believe in the value of life-history accounts and their important role in ornithology today.
+We enjoy working closely with authors on species accounts, and welcome input from both authors and the broader BNA community.
 If you have comments, please contact me (firstname.lastname@example.org).